This post may contain affiliate links. Please read our disclosure policy.

 baked cauliflower dipped in buffalo sauce on a baking sheet.

-2. Serve: Let the cauliflower cool slightly before serving.
+2. Serve: Let cool slightly before serving.

 12 buffalo cauliflower nuggets on a baking sheet.